SAP-samples/teched2023-AD272/exercises/1_SAPBuildApps/README.md

 Sign in with tdct3ched1.accounts.ondemand.com.

-Login with your user id ad272-XXX@education.cloud.sap where XXX is your assigned user like 001 or 002 and so on and password will be Acce$$teched23
+Login with your user id ad272-XXX@education.cloud.sap where XXX is your assigned user like 001 or 002 and so on.

 Please use the assigned user and add 100 to it.
 Example: Your ID is 042 add 100.
 Your user ID is 142.